-The issue outside the Republic of France of the €100,000,000 Undated Deeply Subordinated Fixed to CMS Floating Rate Notes (the "Notes") of Casino Guichard-Perrachon (the "Issuer" or "Casino") has been authorised pursuant to a decision of the Directeur Général of the Issuer dated 31 January 2005 acting pursuant to a resolution of the Conseil d'administration of the Issuer dated 7 September 2004 and a resolution of the Ordinary General Meeting of the Issuer's shareholders held on 27 May 2003.
-The Notes will, on 29 March 2005 (the "Assimilation Date"), be assimilated (assimilables) as regards their financial service and be interchangeable for trading purposes with the existing €500,000,000 Undated Deeply Subordinated Fixed to CMS Floating Rate Notes issued by Casino on 20 January 2005 (the "Original Notes").
-The Notes are issued with the benefit of an agency agreement dated 18 January 2005, as supplemented by a supplemental agency agreement dated 11 February 2005 (together, the "Agency Agreement") between the Issuer, Deutsche Bank AG, acting through its London Branch, as fiscal agent and principal paying agent (the "Fiscal Agent", which expression shall, where the context so admits, include any successor for the time being as Fiscal Agent) and as calculation agent (the "Calculation Agent", which expression shall, where the context so admits, include any successor for the time being as Calculation Agent) and the other paying agents named therein (together, the "Paying Agents", which expression shall, where the context so admits, include the Fiscal Agent and any successors for the time being of the Paying Agents or any additional paying agents appointed thereunder from time to time).
+The issue outside the Republic of France of the €500,000,000 Undated Deeply Subordinated Fixed to CMS Floating Rate Notes (the "Notes") of Casino Guichard-Perrachon (the "Issuer" or "Casino") has been authorised pursuant to a decision of the Directeur Général of the Issuer dated 10 January 2005 acting pursuant to a resolution of the Conseil d'administration of the Issuer dated 7 September 2004 and a resolution of the Ordinary General Meeting of the Issuer's shareholders held on 27 May 2003.
+The Notes are issued with the benefit of an agency agreement (the "Agency Agreement") dated 18 January 2005 between the Issuer, Deutsche Bank AG, acting through its London Branch, as fiscal agent and principal paying agent (the "Fiscal Agent", which expression shall, where the context so admits, include any successor for the time being as Fiscal Agent) and as calculation agent (the "Calculation Agent", which expression shall, where the context so admits, include any successor for the time being as Calculation Agent) and the other paying agents named therein (together, the "Paying Agents", which expression shall, where the context so admits, include the Fiscal Agent and any successors for the time being of the Paying Agents or any additional paying agents appointed thereunder from time to time).
 Reference below to the "Agents" shall be to the Fiscal Agent, the Paying Agents and/or the Calculation Agent, as the case may be.
 Copies of the Agency Agreement are available for inspection at the specified offices of the Paying Agents.
 References below to "Conditions" are, unless the context otherwise requires, to the numbered paragraphs below.